SimonVanEndern/world-change/okrs.md

 * Increase google trends search results for the term "lean", "prototype", "agile" to a level above the last 12 months peaks.

 ### Objective 3
-Increase the scope of what is done (under our umbrella / connected to us) in order to reach our vision state.
+Increase the scope of what is done (under our umbrella of our initiative)

 #### Key results:
 * Having 10.000 companies worldwide commited (by statement on their website, etc.) to our objective / vision / mission.